-Our analysis shows that the majority of structural attributes were significantly different between the protected and unprotected forest stands across BEC subzones (Figure 8).
+Our analysis shows that the majority of structural attributes were significantly different between the protected and unprotected forest stands across BEC subzones (Figure 9).
 In the south, Coastal Douglas-fir, a zone with a single subzone, had the large variation between PA and UA in two of four forest structural attributes examined.
-The unprotected forests were significantly less tall, had significantly less canopy cover, and significantly higher elevation covariance (vertical forest structure; Figure 9).
+The unprotected forests were significantly less tall, had significantly less canopy cover, and significantly higher elevation covariance (vertical forest structure; Figure 10).
 In addition, it was the least protected BEC zone by area, with only 4.9% of the total terrestrial area protected.
 In this specific BEC zone, not only does additional area need to be protected to meet national goals, different forest structures need to be included in new protected areas (Paillet et al. 2010).

 Utilizing this information on the proportion of BEC zones protected (Figure 3), as well as their forest structural attributes (Table 2), it is possible to identify which forest structures need to be added to the PA network in BC.
-Those BEC zones with large differences (identified as being >5% change from PA to UA) suggest additional protection is needed to encapsulate these underrepresented forest structures.
+Those BEC zones with large differences (identified as being >5% change from PA to UA) suggest additional protection would encapsulate these underrepresented forest structures.
 For example: the forests in the Bunchgrass zone have large differences in both canopy cover and canopy height, with the PA having larger values in both attributes (Table 2).
 New PA in this BEC zone could contain forests with shorter and more open forests.
 A future avenue of research could be to incorporate forest structural attributes into spatially optimized PA placement approaches (Christensen et al. 2009).

 The advent of free and open global datasets can allow for the monitoring of protected area health across the globe (Nagendra et al. 2013).
 Analyzing large amounts of free and open data using open-source software approaches offers previously unseen perspectives into protected area representativeness.
-There are some challenges associated with this, namely: optical imagery archives being scarce in some regions due to imagery acquisition policies (Wulder et al. 2016), clouds and atmospheric interference, lack of aerial lidar data available, and varying hierarchies of land cover classifications in differing regions.
+There are some challenges associated with this, namely: optical imagery archives being scarce in some regions due to imagery acquisition policies (Wulder et al. 2016), clouds and atmospheric interference (Li and Chen 2020), lack of aerial lidar data available, and varying land cover legends used in differing regions and mapping products (Herold et al. 2008).
 New data and satellite missions are being introduced that can meet these challenges at a spatial resolution of 30 m or less such as Landsat-9 and Sentinel-2, as well as spaceborne lidar such as GEDI (Dubayah et al. 2020) and ICESat-2 (Neuenschwander et al. 2020), which can provide global coverage of various forest structural attributes (Potapov et al. 2021) through similar imputation methods to Matasci et al. (2018a), global land cover maps (Potapov et al. 2020, Zanaga et al. 2021), and forest disturbance maps (Hansen et al. 2013).
 These novel datasets provide clear opportunities for regional to global analyses of PA vs UA to be conducted concerning forest structure.

 Future research monitoring protected area health using satellite remote sensing could focus on implementing essential biodiversity variables (Pereira et al. 2013) into their monitoring scheme.
 Advancing research towards these variables would not only benefit PA monitoring projects, but also biodiversity monitoring projects across the globe.
 Beyond this, examining the recovery of forest structural attribute following disturbances in both PA and UA could assess the effectiveness of PA for promoting regeneration.